Population Properties of Binary Black Holes with Eccentricity: Methods

 \subsection{Detection Model}

 Ideally, to perform eccentric population inference, we need an estimate of search sensitivity with eccentricity.
-Lacking comprehensive search results to carefully pin down trends versus eccentricity, we instead rely on previous studies which suggest low eccentricity $\epsilon<0.4$ does not significantly impact search sensitivity for binary black holes \cite{2010PhRvD..81b4007B,2020ApJ...890....1N,2020PhRvD.102d3005R,2025ApJ...993..215W}, keeping in mind that some other studies suggest greater dependence for low-mass NSBH binaries \cite{2025arXiv251210803P}.
-We therefore use previously-reported search sensitivity estimates neglecting the effects of eccentricity entirely \cite{2025arXiv250818081T,2025PhRvD.112j2001E}.
-Specifically, we use the semi-analytical sensitivity injections published on zenodo under record-number 16740128 and saved with file name \url{mixture-semi_o1_o2-real_o3_o4a-cartesian_spins_20250503134659UTC.hdf}.
+Lacking comprehensive search results to carefully pin down trends versus eccentricity, we instead rely on previous studies which suggest low eccentricity $\epsilon<0.4$ have a small effect impact search sensitivity for BBH \cite{2010PhRvD..81b4007B,2020ApJ...890....1N,2020PhRvD.102d3005R,2025ApJ...993..215W}, likely less than 10\% \cite{2024PhRvD.110d4013G}, keeping in mind that some other studies suggest greater dependence for low-mass NSBH binaries \cite{2025arXiv251210803P}.
+We therefore use previously-reported search sensitivity estimates neglecting the effects of eccentricity entirely \cite{2025arXiv250818081T,2025PhRvD.112j2001E}.\footnote{We use the semi-analytical sensitivity injections published on zenodo under record-number 16740128 and saved as \url{mixture-semi_o1_o2-real_o3_o4a-cartesian_spins_20250503134659UTC.hdf}.}

 We model the astrophysical merger rate density $\rho(\svec, \epsilon, z \mid \pvec_\svec, \pvec_\epsilon, \pvec_z)$ as a joint distribution over source-parameters, where $\epsilon$ denotes the orbital eccentricity, $z$ is the redshift, and $\svec$ collects the remaining intrinsic parameters (e.g., mass, spin).
 The parameters $\pvec_\epsilon$, $\pvec_z$, and $\pvec_\svec$ represent the corresponding population hyperparameters.